HomunMage/Content/Slides/2025/COSCUP/index.md

 2. **Full Customization** of UI and backend logic
 3. **LangGraph Compatibility** for flexible graph-based workflows
 4. **Easy Deployment** with Docker Compose and Kubernetes

+other tool usually limited shape, you cannot drag some node to any node you want

 * Other similar software
   * dify